ArcelorMittal S.A. (MT) Shares Down Despite Recent Market Volatility

 ArcelorMittal S.A.
-(NYSE: MT)’s stock price has decreased by -1.39 compared to its previous closing price of 32.39.
-Despite this, the company has experienced a 6.61% gain in its stock price over the last five trading sessions.
+(NYSE: MT)’s stock price has decreased by -3.48 compared to its previous closing price of 29.62.
+However, the company has seen a fall of -10.49% in its stock price over the last five trading days.
 MarketWatch.com reported on 01/28/23 that How to invest in ‘green steel’ disrupters: U.S. company gets ArcelorMittal backing and more stocks to watch

 Is It Worth Investing in ArcelorMittal S.A.
 (NYSE: MT) Right Now?

-The price-to-earnings ratio for ArcelorMittal S.A.
-(NYSE: MT) is above average at 3.22x.
-The 36-month beta value for MT is also noteworthy at 1.91.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 rating it as “hold,” and 1 rating it as “sell.”
+ArcelorMittal S.A.
+(NYSE: MT) has a higher price-to-earnings ratio of 2.88x compared to its average ratio, and the 36-month beta value for MT is at 1.91.
+Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 as “hold,” and 1 as “sell.”

 Sponsored

-The average price estimated by analysts for MT is $37.25, which is $4.1 above than the current price.
-The public float for MT is 704.16M, and at present, short sellers hold a 0.45% of that float.
-The average trading volume of MT on March 07, 2023 was 2.31M shares.
+The average price suggested by analysts for MT is $37.26, which is $7.7 above the current market price.
+The public float for MT is 704.16M, and currently, shorts hold a 0.43% of that float.
+The average trading volume for MT on March 14, 2023 was 2.32M shares.

 MT’s Market Performance

-MT’s stock has seen a 6.61% increase for the week, with a 2.73% rise in the past month and a 19.98% gain in the past quarter.
-The volatility ratio for the week is 1.66%, and the volatility levels for the past 30 days are at 1.95% for ArcelorMittal S.A.
-The simple moving average for the last 20 days is 6.13% for MT stock, with a simple moving average of 23.71% for the last 200 days.
+MT stock saw a decrease of -10.49% in the past week, with a monthly decline of -2.02% and a quarterly a decrease of 5.54%.
+The volatility ratio for the week is 2.66%, and the volatility levels for the last 30 days are 1.99% for ArcelorMittal S.A.
+(MT).
+The simple moving average for the last 20 days is -6.08% for MT stock, with a simple moving average of 10.55% for the last 200 days.

-Volatility was left at 1.95%, however, over the last 30 days, the volatility rate increased by 1.66%, as shares surge +4.96% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +24.09% upper at present.
+Volatility was left at 1.99%, however, over the last 30 days, the volatility rate increased by 2.66%, as shares sank -0.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.71% upper at present.

-During the last 5 trading sessions, MT rose by +6.61%, which changed the moving average for the period of 200-days by +9.53% in comparison to the 20-day moving average, which settled at $30.17.
-In addition, ArcelorMittal S.A. saw 21.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MT fell by -10.49%, which changed the moving average for the period of 200-days by -6.48% in comparison to the 20-day moving average, which settled at $30.43.
+In addition, ArcelorMittal S.A. saw 9.04% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for MT